gangelop/lathan.github.io/cv.md

 *location:* remote - home office
 *period:* November 2011 - April 2013 and February 2014 - January 2015 *(2 yrs 6 mos)*

-### Responsibilities
 I worked for a series of video on demand websites as a system administrator.
 My day to day responsibilities revolved around Linux system administration.
 My main responsibilities were:
 * Maintenance of 150 bare-metal Linux servers.
 * Provisioning new and decommissioning old production systems.